Table of Contents[Hide][Show]

 - Oil pulling with coconut oil and a drop of oregano oil to improve gum health

 - Can help reduce appearance of varicose veins when used topically

-- After initial heat is gone, can help speed healing of sunburn
+- To speed the healing of sunburn

 - Can help resolve acne when used regularly

 - Internally and externally to speed recovery from UTIs